apache/ozone/hadoop-hdds/docs/content/security/SecurityAcls.md

 Where an _scope_ can be:

 1. **ACCESS** – Access ACL is applied only to the specific object and not inheritable.
 It controls the access to the object itself.
 2. **DEFAULT** - Default ACL is applied to the specific object and will be inherited by object's descendants.
-Default ACLs cannot be set on keys (as there can be no objects under a key).
+Default ACLs cannot be set on keys (as there can be no objects under a key). <br>
+_Note_: ACLs inherited from parent's Default ACLs will follow the following rules based on different bucket layout:
+    - **Legacy with EnableFileSystem or FSO**: inherit the immediate parent's DEFAULT ACLs.
+If none, inherit the bucket DEFAULT ACLs.
+    - **Legacy with DisableFileSystem or OBS**: inherit the bucket DEFAULT ACLs.

 ## Ozone Native ACL APIs